dslab-epfl/sweng-hw6-grader/README.md

 # sweng-hw6-grader

-Computes scores for homework six of sweng.epfl.ch.
+A small web application that computes scores for homework six of EPFL's software engineering course.
+It aggregates data from Jenkins and SonarQube.

 ## Usage

-Point you browser to sonarqube.epfl.ch port 10000
+To run this on your computer, use

+    lein ring server

 ## License